 1. Remove the two screws (M2.5x4) that secure the left display hinge to the palm-rest and keyboard assembly.
 2. Rotate the left display hinge to an angle of 90 degrees.
-3. Lift the latch and disconnect the power-button with fingerprint reader cable from the I/O board. - NOTE: This step is only applicable to computers shipped with the optional fingerprint reader.
+3. Lift the latch and disconnect the power-button with fingerprint reader cable from the I/O board.
 4. Lift the I/O-board cable-connector latch and disconnect the I/O-board cable from the I/O board.
 5. Remove the two screws (M2x3) that secure the I/O board to the palm-rest and keyboard assembly.
 6. Lift the I/O board off the palm-rest and keyboard assembly.